elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Initial Complete D.md

 Shah Waliullah frames divorce not as a failure, but as a necessary and merciful release valve built into the system by a wise Creator.
 His definition of a broken covenant—when it becomes a "torment of the soul"—is a profound theological statement.
 It is the state where the home, intended by Allah to be a *sakan* (tranquility), becomes a source of spiritual sickness.
 It is the complete inversion of the Divine Paradigm.
 The law exists not to trap people in this spiritual agony, but to provide a dignified exit.

 Thus, the vision of the tradition is complete and uncompromising.
-The jurist, Ibn Abidin, provides the legal "how" of intervention in the face of harm, while the theologian, Shah Waliullah, provides the merciful "why" of release from a covenant that has become a torment.
+The jurist, Imam Ibn Abidin, provides the legal "how" of intervention in the face of harm, while the theologian, Shah Waliullah, provides the merciful "why" of release from a covenant that has become a torment.

 #### **The Provocation (Al-Istifzaz)**